priyanshu-samal/sangeet/README.md

     -   Docker installed on your local machine.

 2.  **Create an ECR Repository for Each Service:**
-    For each microservice (`auth`, `notification`, etc.), create a new private repository in Amazon Elastic Container Registry (ECR).
+    For each microservice, create a new private repository in Amazon Elastic Container Registry (ECR).

 3.  **Build and Push Docker Images:**
-    For each service, navigate to its directory, build its Docker image, and push it to its ECR repository.
+    For each service, navigate to its directory, build the Docker image, and push it to its ECR repository.

 4.  **Set up an ECS Cluster:**
     Create a new ECS cluster to run your containers.
-The Fargate (serverless) launch type is recommended for ease of use.
+You can choose between the Fargate (serverless) or EC2 launch types.

 5.  **Create Task Definitions:**
     For each service, create a new task definition in ECS.
-In the task definition, you will specify the ECR image, CPU/memory resources, port mappings, and **define the environment variables** required for the service to run.
-Use AWS Secrets Manager for sensitive values.
+In the task definition, you will specify the Docker image, CPU/memory resources, port mappings, and the necessary environment variables.

 6.  **Create Services:**
-    For each task definition, create a new service in your ECS cluster.
-This will manage running the tasks and handle auto-scaling and resilience.
+    For each task definition, create a new service in your ECS cluster to run and maintain your tasks.

 7.  **Set up an Application Load Balancer (ALB):**
-    Create an ALB to route incoming traffic to your services.
-Configure listener rules to route traffic based on the path (e.g., `/api/auth/*` goes to the auth service).
+    Create an ALB to route incoming traffic to your services based on path rules (e.g., `/api/auth/*` goes to the auth service).

-8.  **Set up S3 for Music Storage:**
+8.  **Configure Security Groups:**
-    Create an S3 bucket to store music files.
-Ensure the Music Service has the correct IAM permissions to upload to this bucket and that files are configured for public read access if they are to be streamed directly to clients.
+    Ensure your security groups are configured correctly to allow traffic between the ALB, the ECS tasks, and other AWS resources.

 ## 📊 Architecture and Flow Diagrams